-- Other European multicity studies, conducted in eight Italian cities (Biggeri et al., 2005), - 32 nine French cities (Le Tertre et al., 2002) and seven Spanish cities (Saez et al., 2002) provide

-- evidence for a short-term NO2 effect on mortality.
+Other European multicity studies, conducted in eight Italian cities (Biggeri et al., 2005), nine French cities (Le Tertre et al., 2002) and seven Spanish cities (Saez et al., 2002) provide evidence for a short-term NO2 effect on mortality.
 An additional multicity study was conducted in Australian cities (Simpson et al., 2005b).
-The studies by Biggeri et al. (2005) and Simpson - 3 et al. (2005b) are summarized in this section.
-The studies by Le Tertre et al. (2002) and Saez - 4 et al. (2002), conducted using Generalized Additive Model (GAM) methods with the default - 5 convergence setting, are presented in Annex Table AX6.3-19. - 6 Biggeri et al. (2005) analyzed eight Italian cities (Turin, Milan, Verona, Ravenna, - 7 Bologna, Florence, Rome, and Palermo) from 1990 to 1999.
-Only single-pollutant models were - 8 examined in this study.
-Statistically significant positive associations were observed between - 9 NO2 and total, cardiovascular, and respiratory mortality, with the largest effect estimate observed - 10 for respiratory mortality.
-Since all the pollutants showed positive association and the - 11 correlations among the pollutants were not presented, it is not clear how much of the observed - 12 associations are shared or confounded.
-The mortality risk estimates were not heterogeneous - across cities for all the gaseous pollutants. - Simpson et al. (2005b) analyzed data from four Australian cities (Brisbane, Melbourne, - 15 Perth, and Sydney) using methods similar to the APHEA2 approach.
-They also examined - sensitivity of results to alternative regression models.
-Associations between mortality and NO2, - O3, and nephelometer readings (a measure of PM) were examined at single-day lag 0, 1, 2, and - 18 3 days and using the average of 0- and 1-day lags.
-Among the three pollutants, correlation was - strongest between NO_2 and nephelometer readings, ranging from (r ~ 0.62 among the four - 20 cities).
-Of the three pollutants, NO2 showed the largest mortality risk estimates per interquartile - 21 range.
-Similar to the study by Biggeri et al. (2005), the strongest association was observed - between NO2 and respiratory mortality, compared to total or cardiovascular mortality.
-The three - 23 alternative regression models yielded similar results.
-The NO2 risk estimates were not sensitive - 24 to the addition of nephelometer readings in the two-pollutant models for total mortality, but the - 25 nephelometer risk estimate was greatly reduced in the model with NO2.
+The studies by Biggeri et al. (2005) and Simpson et al. (2005b) are summarized in this section.
+The studies by Le Tertre et al. (2002) and Saez et al. (2002), conducted using GAM methods with the default convergence setting, are presented in Annex Table AX6.3-19.

+Biggeri et al. (2005) analyzed eight Italian cities (Turin, Milan, Verona, Ravenna, Bologna, Florence, Rome, and Palermo) from 1990 to 1999.
+Only single-pollutant models were examined in this study.
+Statistically significant positive associations were observed between NO2 and total, cardiovascular, and respiratory mortality, with the largest effect estimate observed for respiratory mortality.
+Since all the pollutants showed positive association and the correlations among the pollutants were not presented, it was not clear how much of the observed associations are shared or confounded.
+The mortality risk estimates were not heterogeneous across cities for all the gaseous pollutants.

+Simpson et al. (2005b) analyzed data from four Australian cities (Brisbane, Melbourne, Perth, and Sydney) using methods similar to the APHEA2 approach.
+They also examined sensitivity of results to alternative regression models.
+Associations between mortality and NO2, O3, and nephelometer readings (a measure of PM) were examined at single-day lag 0, 1, 2, and 3 days and using the average of 0- and 1-day lags.
+Among the three pollutants, correlation was strongest between NO2 and nephelometer readings, ranging from (r ~0.62 among the four cities).
+Of the three pollutants, NO2 showed the largest mortality risk estimates per interquartile range.
+Similar to the study by Biggeri et al. (2005), the strongest association was observed between NO2 and respiratory mortality, compared to total or cardiovascular mortality.
+The three alternative regression models yielded similar results.
+The NO2 risk estimates were not sensitive to the addition of nephelometer readings in the two-pollutant models for total mortality, but the nephelometer risk estimate was greatly reduced in the model with NO2.

-3.3.1.6 Meta-Analyses of NO2 Mortality Studies
+3.3.1.6.
+Meta-Analyses of NO2 Mortality Studies

-- 28 Stieb et al. (2002) reviewed time-series mortality studies published between 1985 and - 29 2000, and conducted a meta-analysis to estimate combined effects for each of PM10, CO, NO2, - 30 O3, and SO2.
-Since many of the studies reviewed in that analysis were affected by the GAM - 31 convergence issue, Stieb et al. (2003) updated the estimates by separating the GAM versus non- - 32 GAM studies and by single- versus multipollutant models.
-There were more GAM estimates

-- than non-GAM estimates for all the pollutants except SO2.
-For NO2, there were 11 estimates - 2 from single-pollutant models and only 3 estimates from multipollutant models.
-The lags and - 3 multiday averaging used in these estimates varied.
-The combined estimate for total mortality - 4 was 0.8% (95% CI: 0.2, 1.5) per 20-ppb increase in the daily average NO2 from the single- - 5 pollutant models and 0.4% (95% CI: -0.2, 1.1) per 20-ppb increase in the 24-h average from the - 6 multipollutant models.
-Note that, although the estimate from the multipollutant models was - 7 smaller than that from the single-pollutant models, the number of the studies for the - 8 multipollutant models was small (3), also, the data extraction procedure of this meta-analysis for - 9 the multipollutant models was to extract from each study the multipollutant model that resulted - in the greatest reduction in risk estimate compared with that observed in single-pollutant models. - 11 It should be noted that all the multicity studies whose combined estimates have been discussed - 12 above were published after this meta-analysis.
+Stieb et al. (2002) reviewed time-series mortality studies published between 1985 and 2000, and conducted a meta-analysis to estimate combined effects for each of PM{10} , CO, NO2, O3, and SO2.
+Since many of the studies reviewed in that analysis were affected by the GAM convergence issue, Stieb et al. (2003) updated the estimates by separating the GAM versus non-GAM studies and by single- versus multipollutant models.
+There were more GAM estimates than non-GAM estimates for all the pollutants except SO2.
+For NO2, there were 11 estimates from single-pollutant models and only 3 estimates from multipollutant models.
+The lags and multiday averaging used in these estimates varied.
+The combined estimate for total mortality was 0.8% (95% CI: 0.2, 1.5) per 20-ppb increase in the daily average NO2 from the single-pollutant models.
+Note that, although the estimate from the multipollutant models was smaller than that from the single-pollutant models, the number of the studies for the multipollutant models was to extract from each study the multipollutant model.
+It should be noted that all the multicity studies whose combined estimates have been discussed above were published after this meta-analysis.

-3.3.2 Summary of Evidence of the Effect of Short-Term NO2 Exposure on Mortality
+3.3.2.
+Summary of Mortality Related to Short-Term Exposure